 The moon so bright

-The meteor shower of 2013, however, was somewhat spoiled by moonlight.
-The shower peaked on the night of Oct.
-20-21, only two days past the full moon and the brightness obscured the view for many skywatchers.
-Even under good conditions, the Orionids are dim enough to be difficult to see in city lights or even the suburbs, SPACE.com Skywatching columnist Joe Rao wrote in 2012.
+The meteor shower of 2016 was somewhat spoiled by moonlight.
+The shower peaked on Oct.
+20, with the waning gibbous moon (more than half of its surface illuminated) obscurring the view for many skywatchers.
+Even under good conditions, the Orionids are dim enough to be difficult to see in city lights or even the suburbs, SPACE.com Skywatching columnist Joe Rao wrote.
 "Typically, Orionid meteors are normally dim and not well seen from urban locations, so we suggest that you find a safe rural location to see the best Orionid activity," he said.

 The Orionids usually put on the best show around 1 a.m. or 2 a.m. local time until dawn, when Betelgeuse reaches its peak height above the southern horizon.
 At its peak, the shower sends 15 to 20 meteors per hour across the sky.
 Additionally, skywatchers can expect to see 5 to 10 sporadic meteors an hour on any night.